 “I don’t see how, but I’ll see what I can see.”
 I run my hands through my hair.
 I don’t know what I’m supposed to do here.
 This guy is a definite threat to my happiness and he may very well be a part of my circle?
 This is surreal.
 Welch usually knows his cue to leave but this time he stays in his seat.
 “Something else on your mind?”
 I ask him.

-“About a year later, the sexual abuse started.”
-Oh, fuck.
 “I was anally and orally raped several times by all of them… even the oldest one when he came home from school.
-We were caught once and the fucker told my aunt that I initiated it and he didn’t know what to do.
+We were caught once, and the fucker told my aunt that I initiated it and he didn’t know what to do.
 My uncle beat me until I couldn’t walk.
 A little while later, I was sent away to military school and the lie followed me.
 It was like something right out of that Brontë novel.
 I couldn’t get away even when I got away.

 “I went right into the service after I graduated and developed a very special set of skills.
 I played a valuable role to my government both in and out of the service and I went right into private security and special investigations when my stint with government security was completed.
 I’ve never had a girlfriend, never been married, no kids, no one to mourn me when I die—and I don’t mind it one bit.
 I don’t have any personal connections and I really don’t want any.
 I was not born Alexander Welch.
 I was born Victor Handelson.
 Once I started working for the CIA, I made sure that Victor Handelson disappeared.
 Believe me when I tell you that the old saying ‘I could tell you, but I would have to kill you’ applies to this information.”